 The Shed – A History!

 This building has a rich history, which may surprise you!
 It started life as a bicycle shed but later had its sides built in to create two rooms.
 Former pupil Dame Vera Lynn tells us that during her time at Brampton it was used as a craft room.
 It has had various other uses including its time as a Parents Room and as an after-school club run by Community Links.
 More recently it has been a resource centre and following the current building programme will become a well-being centre.
+It was then converted into our current, wonderful and well-resourced Profound Multiple Learning Difficulties (PMLD) unit.

 About Dame Vera Lynn